 - Energize Phoenix, which focused its program on a central downtown light rail corridor, expanded its service area after a year of operations in late 2011 to increase the number of homeowners eligible for upgrades and unite neighborhoods that the previous boundaries had unintentionally divided.
 After the program launched, managers realized that the original program boundary, scaled down to better match funding amounts, divided close-knit neighborhoods and didn’t correspond to traditional media and market boundaries.
 The program found that it was hard to target its marketing and outreach only to residents in the service area without also reaching those ineligible for the program.
 Especially in tight-knit neighborhoods, this created discord over who qualified for the program and who did not.
 When the program expanded the service area in 2011 to cover entire neighborhoods, it increased its geographic area by 55% and increased the number of eligible residential parcels by 77%.
 This helped drive an increase in single family and multifamily upgrades in 2012 and 2013.
 After three years in operation, the program upgraded over 2,000 housing units.
 For more information on the program and the expansion of its service area, see Energize Phoenix’s Energy Efficiency on an Urban Scale, Year Three Report: Results.

-- New Hampshire’s Better Buildings program’s original upgrade goals were based on the state’s Climate Action Plan and some general knowledge about the demographics of the three participating communities in the program.
+- The New Hampshire Beacon Communities Project's original upgrade goals were based on the state’s Climate Action Plan and some general knowledge about the demographics of the three participating communities in the program.
 As the program began to unfold, however, the program noticed significant differences between the estimated number of projects and the actual level of demand.
 The projections were likely high because the original estimates were based more on need (i.e., how many buildings the state should upgrade), rather than an analysis of the existing market demand and potential for expansion.
 By the end of the grant period in 2013, a suite of efforts, including increased marketing and a statewide expansion of its residential program helped the program exceed its revised residential upgrade goals.

 Develop partnerships based on an alignment of goals, strong collaboration, and consistent communication